onyeka-hub/Project-15/README.md

 Amazon Relational Database Service (Amazon RDS) is a managed distributed relational database service by Amazon Web Services.
 This web service running in the cloud designed to simplify setup, operations, maintenans & scaling of relational databases.
 Without RDS, Database Administrators (DBA) have more work to do, due to RDS, some DBAs have become jobless

-To ensure that yout databases are highly available and also have failover support in case one availability zone fails, we will configure a multi-AZ set up of RDS MySQL database instance.
+To ensure that your databases are highly available and also have failover support in case one availability zone fails, we will configure a multi-AZ set up of RDS MySQL database instance.
 In our case, since we are only using 2 AZs, we can only failover to one, but the same concept applies to 3 Availability Zones.
 We will not consider possible failure of the whole Region, but for this AWS also has a solution – this is a more advanced concept that will be discussed in following projects.

 To configure RDS, follow steps below: